georgeblck/refugee-distribution/shiny/markdown.md

 Naturally, this premise depends greatly on the quality of the data.
 That is why we were very dilligent in choosing the data sets (see the section below).

 ## Data sources
-All of the data was accessed between the 11th and 14th of June, 2016.
+All of the data was accessed between the 11th and 14th of June, 2016 and again on the 10th of October, 2016.
 We haven't made an effort to incorporate the most recent data but this will happen in the future.

 #### Eurostat
 The biggest part of data came from [Eurostat](http://ec.europa.eu/eurostat).
 We used the following data sets: